bitosaur/hugoscale2/README.md

 This is the **second iteration** of the project.
 → First version (Processing + C++): [hugoscale](https://github.com/bitosaur/hugoscale)

-**Bonus motivation:** I also wanted to brush up on Java before an upcoming work-related Java project, so I rewrote the entire desktop GUI from scratch in clean Java Swing.
+**Bonus motivation:** I also wanted to brush up on Java, so I rewrote the desktop GUI in Java Swing.

 ## Overview